thegraphicmethod/netlify-plugin-seatable/README.md

 * SEATABLE_APP_TOKEN which is the token of the seatable app.
 You can get the api Key for a Base in the advanced section of the base settings.

 This is my first netlify plugin so any feedback is welcome.

+Please notice that this plugin is not officialy supported by seatable.
+It is a plugin we created for our own needs.
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with SeaTable, or any of its subsidiaries or its affiliates.
+The plugin hasn't been extensively tested and it is provided as is.
+Do some testing before moving to production **We do not take any responsibility for the use of this plugin.**